New Evidence Reveals That Genome Exchange between Viruses and Host Cells Is Key to Evolution

 The exchange that sparked the evolution

-In the past, researchers only demonstrated HGT between bacteria and viruses and described the part it plays in the transfer of genome in bacteria.
+In the past, researchers only demonstrated HGT between bacteria and viruses and described the role it plays in the transfer of genomes in bacteria.
 But new research demonstrates the interchange of genes between viruses and eukaryotes like plants, fungi, and animals.

-The erudite Dr. Irwin Nicholas, the lead author of the study explained that scientists have always known the viral gene played a pivotal part in the evolution of viruses and eukaryotes alike.
-Also, viral genes possessed by man play key roles in growth and mental well-being.
+The erudite Dr. Irwin Nicholas, the lead author of the study, explained that scientists have always known the viral gene played a pivotal part in the evolution of viruses and eukaryotes alike.
+Also, viral genes possessed by humans play key roles in growth and mental well-being.

 The researchers’ mission was to comprehend how this interaction between viruses and eukaryotes progressed.
-As such, researchers had to cross-examine viral to eukaryotic DNA transfer in several eukaryotic cells The search revealed several genes that were transferred from viruses to eukaryotes and vice versa.
-Also, the scientists noticed for every one transfer from virus to eukaryotes there were two gene transmissions in the opposite way.
+As such, researchers had to cross-examine viral to eukaryotic DNA transfer in several eukaryotic cells.
+The search revealed several genes that were transferred from viruses to eukaryotes and vice versa.
+Also, the scientists noticed that for every one transfer from virus to eukaryotes, there were two gene transmissions in the opposite way.

-Dr. Patrick Keeling, one of the study lead authors said “By studying the function of these genes we were able to make predictions about how these viruses affect their hosts during infection.”
+Dr. Patrick Keeling, one of the study’s lead authors, said, “By studying the function of these genes, we were able to make predictions about how these viruses affect their hosts during infection.”

 Read Also: Cancer Research: Oncolytic Viruses Have Great Potential for the Treatment of Cancers

-Unlike, viruses, eukaryotes do not retain much of this viral DNA, notwithstanding, the import of this transmitted DNA in human evolution cannot be doubted.
+Unlike viruses, eukaryotes do not retain much of this viral DNA; notwithstanding, the importance of this transmitted DNA in human evolution cannot be doubted.

 At the core, the viral genes continuously modify different structures in different organisms.
 Like it or not, viruses have played a major role in driving evolution so far.
 These jumps of genes are key in helping an organism acquire new abilities much faster than mutation could afford

-Surprisingly, coronavirus and Zika virus do not transmit genes via HGT however they still maneuver similar genomes in their host tissues via lots of sophisticated mechanisms.
+Surprisingly, coronavirus and Zika virus do not transmit genes via HGT; however, they still manipulate similar genomes in their host tissues via many sophisticated mechanisms.

 Clinical significance